 Climate targets, sustainable strategies and clean energy roadmaps – these are positive changes that corporations and nations are embracing.
 However, individuals can champion environmental goals too.
 A common misconception is being “eco-friendly” is an expensive exercise.
 It’s quite the opposite!
 Here are four simple ways to conserve the environment and your own expenses at the same time.

 Going for a beach holiday and thinking of buying that trendy top from this season’s summer collection?
 And it’s 30% off?
 Tempting for sure, but blink and it’ll no longer be in style, and that’s when it will join the ever-growing mountain of single-purpose, single-use items you’ve accumulated with every mega sale at the back of your closet.
-Last year alone, Malaysians dumped 195,300 tonnes of fabric waste* - equivalent to nearly 20 times as heavy as the Eiffel Tower!
+It was reported that in 2018, Malaysians dumped 195,300 tonnes of fabric waste* - equivalent to nearly 20 times as heavy as the Eiffel Tower!

 So what can you do?
 One great way is to embrace the “buy less, buy better” ethos.
 Invest in quality timeless wardrobe staples, and learn the art of mix-and-match to keep your look fresh at all times.
 Doing this saves the environment by reducing overall waste, and saves you money because you don’t have to keep shopping for every occasion!

 The heating and cooling appliances makes up about 47% of energy consumption in your household.
 While you can’t control your utility rates, you can lower your usage by cutting back on air conditioning.
 If you have a standard 1.0 HP and it runs 8 hours daily, that is already RM54 a month just for one unit.
 Also, for every degree you raise you’ll save 3% on electricity bill**.
 In our weather, a temperature setting of 24 C° is ideal for maximum energy efficiency.